Optimizing resources: a dual challenge for the automotive industry

 We are using fewer natural resources in vehicle production by trying whenever possible to replace natural resources with materials that have already been used.

-More than 29% of the materials in our new vehicles have been recycled, a proportion we aim to increase to 39% by 2016.
+More than 29% of the materials in our new vehicles have been recycled, a proportion we aim to increase by 10% by 2016.

 Organizing the “second life” of our parts and vehicles

 We are developing solutions to collect parts and transform materials coming from waste so they can be used again.